Dentist in Philadelphia, PA

 General Dentistry FAQs

-We welcome you to learn more about routine care with answers to these questions:
+We welcome you to learn more about routine care and our general dentistry services in Philadelphia, PA, with answers to these questions:

 How do I avoid future tooth cavities?

 First, cut back on foods and drinks high in sugar and other starches.
-Bacteria feed on sugars and starches left in the mouth.
+The harmful bacteria that create cavities feed on sugars and starches left in the mouth.

-Next, brush your teeth twice a day and floss once.
+Also brush and floss your teeth twice a day.
 Floss before you brush to remove food debris from between teeth.
-We suggest using a soft-bristled brush.
+We recommend that you use a soft-bristled brush.
+Hard toothbrush bristles can wear your teeth down and can increase tooth sensitivity.

-Finally, visit us at least every six months for an exam and cleaning.
+Remember to visit us at least every six months for an exam and a cleaning.
 Tooth decay often takes about six months to form.
-Regular visits allow us to address areas at risk before a cavity forms and you experience discomfort.
-Professional teeth cleaning can remove plaque buildup and protect your teeth.
+Regular visits help us treat areas at risk before a cavity forms.
+We can remove harmful bacteria and protect your teeth when we thoroughly clean your mouth.

 Will a filling be enough to repair decay?

-Why do we need general dentistry if we brush and floss our teeth daily?
+Why do I need general dental care if I brush and floss every day?

-Routine dental care focuses on preventing dental diseases.
-Our team assesses all aspects of your smile, from teeth to gums to jaw joints.
-We also look for early warning signs of other health issues, like oral cancers.
+Routine dental care is essential because it helps prevent tooth decay and gum disease.
+Our team will examine all aspects of your smile, from teeth to gums to jaw joints.
+We also look for early signs of other health issues like oral cancer.

-Our hygienists can reach and clean areas that you may not be able to reach yourself.
+Our hygienists can also reach and clean areas that you may not be able to reach yourself.
 Even though toothbrushes are vital, their reach within your mouth is limited.
-Gum disease is one of the most common dental problems affecting people of all ages.
-However, you can easily prevent it with routine dental care.
+Gum disease is one of the most common dental problems that affects people of all ages.
+But you can prevent gum disease with routine dental care.

 Do you need to make your next dental visit?
-Call Dr. Conover today at (215) 395-6076.
+Call Dr. Conover, your local dentist in Philadelphia, PA, at (215) 395-6076.
 You may also schedule an appointment online.

-If you have questions about general dentistry, let us know at your next visit.
+If you have questions about general dentistry in our Philadelphia, PA office, let us know at your next visit.
 We’re here to help.